AvneeshSarwate/SkipStep/readme.txt

 ______________________________________

-Game of life simulator written but not tested
+Game of life simulator written but not tested blend function written but not tested (and no UI)

 for multi instrument looping:
 	give Looper class an int argument in constructor. this int is used for: